Post by contributor Kathleen Quiring

 According to another study, people in expensive cushioned running shoes were twice as likely to suffer an injury than were people who went running in hard-soled shoes.
 Because we think we’re protected, we move in ways that aren’t safe for our bodies.

-But what about sharp objects? you might ask.
-Don’t feet need protection from them?
+But what about sharp objects?
+Don’t barefoot kids’ feet need protection from them?

 My daughter has only owned a few pairs of shoes in her short lifetime (all second-hand).
-All have gotten so little use, they’ll easily be able to be used by a younger sibling (or two).
+They aren’t worn often so I will be able to pass them on to her siblings.

 This would probably be a silly reason to go barefoot if it was the only one, but it’s a really nice side-effect.